-Only after the remote controller and the aircraft are matched in frequency can users operate the aircraft using the remote controller.
+Only after the remote controller and the drone are matched in frequency can users operate the drone using the remote controller.

-The remote controller and the aircraft support two modes of matching: Single Link and A-Mesh Link.
+The remote controller and the drone support two modes of matching: Single Link and A-Mesh Link.
 They differ in following aspects:

-- Single Link: 1 RC matches with 1 aircraft in frequency. - A-Mesh Link: It supports frequency matching between up to 2 RCs and 2 aircrafts, which comprise a team.
+- Single Link: 1 RC matches with 1 drone in frequency. - A-Mesh Link: It supports frequency matching between up to 2 RCs and 2 drones, which comprise a team.

-• The aircraft included in the aircraft kit has already been matched in frequency with the remote controller provided in the kit at the factory by using the Single Link.
-No matching

-- is required after the aircraft is powered on.
-Normally, after completing the aircraft activation process, users can directly use the remote controller to operate the aircraft. - If the aircraft and the remote controller become unmatched due to other reasons, please follow the above steps to match the aircraft with the remote controller in frequency again.
+- The drone included in the drone kit has already been matched in frequency with the remote controller provided in the kit at the factory by using the Single Link.
+No matching is required after the drone is powered on.
+Normally, after completing the drone activation process, users can directly use the remote controller to operate the drone. - If the drone and the remote controller become unmatched due to other reasons, please follow the above steps to match the drone with the remote controller in frequency again.

-■ One RC Matches with One Aircraft when the RC is On
+■ One RC Matches with One Drone when the RC is On

-- 1. Turn on the RC and the aircraft. - 2.
-After entering the main interface of the flight application, tap "\(\bigcirc\)" and then "\(\bigcirc\)" to enter the Single Link.
-At this time, the aircraft battery indicator enters the sync flashing status. - 3.
-Double press the power button of the aircraft, and then the arm lights of the aircraft will turn green and flash quickly, waiting for the RC to complete auto matching. - 4.
-After the aircraft is matched with the RC, the battery indicator and rear arm lights will stop flashing and the image transmission picture of the gimbal camera appears in the RC.
+- 1. Turn on the RC and the drone. - 2.
+After entering the main interface of the flight application, tap " $\Box$ " and then " $\Box$ " to enter the Single Link.
+At this time, the drone battery indicator enters the sync flashing status. - 3.
+Double press the power button of the drone, and then the arm lights of the drone will turn green and flash quickly, waiting for the RC to complete auto matching. - 4.
+After the drone is matched with the RC, the battery indicator and rear arm lights of the drone will stop flashing and the Video Transmission picture of the gimbal camera appears in the RC.

-One RC Matches with One Aircraft when the RC is off (Force Match)
+■ One RC Matches with One Drone when the RC is off (Force Match)

-When the RC is off, users can force match the RC with the aircraft.
+When the RC is off, users can force match the RC with the drone.
 The procedures are as follows:

 - 1. Press and hold the power button and the take-off/return-to-home button of the remote controller at the same time until the battery level indicators of the remote controller blink quickly, which indicates that the remote controller has entered the forced frequency pairing state. - 2.
-Make sure that the aircraft is turned on.
-Double-click the power button of the aircraft, and the front and rear arm lights of the aircraft will turn green and blink quickly. - 3.
-When the rear arm lights of the aircraft and the battery level indicator of the remote controller stop blinking, it indicates that the frequency matching is successfully done.
+Make sure that the drone is turned on.
+Double-click the power button of the drone, and the front and rear arm lights of the drone will turn green and blink quickly. - 3.
+When the rear arm lights of the drone and the battery level indicator of the remote controller stop blinking, it indicates that the frequency matching is successfully done.